lchavez037/learn-to-code/README.md

 ## Beginner Skill Level
 ---
-If you are not sure where to begin and just want to understand the basics of programming.
+Start here if you are not sure where to begin and just want to understand the basics of programming.

 ### [Scratch](https://scratch.mit.edu/)